 Encryption takes your data or written text/PHI and turns it into unreadable text using software or algorithms.
-This unreadable text can only be deciphered through an encryption key that will allow you to read it once again.
+This unreadable text can only be deciphered through an decryption key that will allow you to read it once again.
 Data encryption requirements protect your data even in the event of a breach or theft, and can leave the data useless to anyone who obtains or steals it.
 When an attacker encrypts data, the data is accessible only to the attacker, as happened here.

-The ransomware attack had encrypted WRM’s servers, which contained electronic health protected information (ePHI) as well as backup hard drives.
-WRM suspects that the ransomware attackers only wanted money (in the form of a ransomware payment), and not protected health information.
+The ransomware attack had encrypted WRM’s servers, which contained electronic protected health information (ePHI) as well as backup hard drives.
+WRM suspects that the ransomware attackers only wanted money (in the form of a ransomware payment), and not the protected health information.
 WRM has stated that while it has no reason to believe that anyone’s healthcare information was taken, the encrypted system contained electronic healthcare records that included patients’ names, addresses, dates of birth, medical insurance, and related information.